katopz/PromiseKit/_posts/2014-12-27-cocoapods.md

 Firstly you should try submitting the above to the project itself.
 If they won’t add it then you'll need to make your own pod.
 Use the naming scheme: `ABCKitten+PromiseKit`.
 Don’t name it with `PromiseKit` first (it’s not PromiseKit plus foo it’s foo plus PromiseKit!).
 Also use a `+`: there’s enough dashes in project names already. `+` is more descriptive, it’s more distinctive and CocoaPods accepts such names *just fine*.

 <div><a class="pagination" href="/troubleshooting">Next: Troubleshooting</a></div>

+# `Promise<T>` or `AnyPromise`?

+If your library is Swift, provide `Promise<T>` and if your library is ObjC, provide `AnyPromise`.
+We don’t suggest providing both.
+PromiseKit itself provides bridging mechanisms, support the language you like.